aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 setting, and expiration task.
 They can be downloaded from the standard Image Viewer when the relevant download controls are available.

-### Ordinary FITS capture
+### Standard FITS capture

-In **Exclude Only** mode, ordinary FITS still contain the original mosaic.
-Set ordinary FITS saving to **Every Image** temporarily to collect complete normal/purple/normal sequences.
+In **Exclude Only** mode, standard FITS still contain the original mosaic.
+Set standard FITS saving to **Every Image** temporarily to collect complete normal/purple/normal sequences.

-When repair is active, ordinary FITS are written from the already repaired image and may no longer contain the original failure.
+When repair is active, standard FITS are written from the already repaired image and may no longer contain the original failure.
 Use the diagnostic FITS option if untouched purple evidence is required.

+This also applies when **Save FITS Pre-Calibration** is enabled.
+ASI676MC handling runs immediately after the camera FITS is opened, before the optional pre-dark save point; "pre-calibration" refers to dark-frame calibration, not to purple-frame handling.
+In Exclude Only mode, both standard save paths retain the original mosaic.

 The settings and calibration pages display a combined capture outlook based on the current repair and FITS options.
 That message describes future captures;